JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 illness he caught, going home from the birthday dinner.
 He’s pretty well in health; but he lost his memory in the fever, and he has never recovered more than the wreck of it since.
 The work all falls on his assistant.
-Not much of it now, except among the poor.
-THEY can’t help themselves, you know.
-THEY must put up with the man with the piebald hair, and the gipsy complexion–or they would get no doctoring at all.”
+Not much of it now, except among the poor. _They_ can’t help themselves, you know. _They_ must put up with the man with the piebald hair, and the gipsy complexion–or they would get no doctoring at all.”

 “You don’t seem to like him, Betteredge?”